 In biological terms, brain cells have perceptrons or receivers known as dendrites that receive electrical signals as input data from our sensory organs such as the eyes, nose, skin, etc. The brain cells analyze these signals and respond by releasing reaction signals through axon terminals as output data.

 In our childhood, we may have struggled with catching balls.
-However, through practice, our brains eventually learned how to do so.
-In this process, the brain effectively learns the mapping function from inputs to outputs.
+However, through practice, our brains eventually learn how to do so.
+During this process, the brain effectively learns the mapping function from inputs to outputs.
 In other words, the process of learning a mapping function through repeated experiences is referred to as intelligence in living beings.
-Now the critical question is: What if some non-living things started doing the same?
+Now the critical question is: What if some non-living things start doing the same?
 Can we develop the same capability for our computers?
 That's where the concept of "Machine Learning" comes into play.

 We can write a computer program that uses a function-based approach to catch a ball.
-The program will take ball location as input and output the position where robot should be placed to catch it.
+The program will take the ball's location as input and output the position where the robot should be placed to catch it.
 This is the idea of traditional programming.

 if ball position is X1: